yuvalas/fifa/README.md

 In initialization time there are 4 regular servers running each of them responsible on a vertical rectangle which represents a quarter of the soccer field.
 Each screen monitors the objects within its boundaries.

-**Who Is Entitled Of A Process?!**

-- Each player.
-- The ball.
-- Each goalie.
-- The controlled player
-All these processes run simultaneously and managed by the wx Widget server.

 **Strategies**

 - The first team strategy is to work randomly across the soccer field trying to block and score goals.